-GAO released a report (GAO-01-528) in June 2001 concluding that the length of time required to process export license applications through the Department of Commerce versus the State Department is similar, but the type of commodity being exported can have a significant impact on processing time.
 The Satellite Industry Association (SIA) released figures in May 2001 showing U.S. satellite manufacturers losing market share to foreign companies.
-SIA and others attribute that loss in part to the shift in jurisdiction to State, which they assert creates uncertainty for satellite customers over when and whether export licenses will be approved.
+SIA and others attributed that loss in part to the shift in jurisdiction to State, which they assert creates uncertainty for satellite customers over when and whether export licenses will be approved.
 For 2001, however, U.S. companies won 19 of the 22 commercial satellite manufacturing contracts world-wide (Space News, Jan.
 21, 2002).
-For 2002, only four new commercial satellites were ordered; U.S. companies won three of the four (Space News, January 13, 2003).
+Only four new satellites were ordered world-wide in 2002; U.S. companies won three of the four (Space News, January 13, 2003).

 Russia.
 U.S. policy prohibited U.S.-built satellites from being exported to the Soviet Union.
-In June 1992, however, following the collapse of the Soviet Union, President George H. W. Bush said he would not oppose Russia launching an Inmarsat (International

-Maritime Satellite Organization) satellite and the United States would negotiate with Russia over "rules of the road" for future commercial launches.
-Discussions were held in the fall of 1992, agreement in principle was reached in May 1993, and the agreement was signed on September 2, 1993, after Russia agreed to abide by the terms of the MTCR (see below).
+Following the collapse of the Soviet Union, President George H. W. Bush said he would not oppose Russia launching an International Maritime Satellite Organization (Inmarsat) satellite and the United States would negotiate with Russia over "rules of the road" for future commercial launches.
+Discussions in the fall of 1992 led to agreement in principle in May 1993; the agreement was signed on September 2, 1993, after Russia agreed to abide by the terms of the MTCR (see below).
 On January 30, 1996, the countries amended the agreement.
 Prior to Russia's first launch of a U.S.-built satellite, a Technology Safeguard Agreement among the United States, Russia, and Kazakstan (where the launch site is located) was signed in January 1999.
 A similar agreement for launches from Russia's Plesetsk, Svobodny, and Kapustin Yar launch sites was signed in January 2000.